digipolisantwerp/embeddable-widgets_component_angular/README.md

 - props: the props to pass to the embedded widget
 - overrides: overrides to specify when the widget definition is loaded (only applied once per loaded tag)
 - useGlobalLibrary: if true, uses window.auiEmbeddableWidgets instead of @acpaas-ui/embeddable-widgets
+- useLibraryVersion: specify "1" to revert to `@acpaas-ui/embeddable-widgets` v1.0.x, otherwise it will use v2.0.x.
+The containing app and widget page must be using the same major release of this library.

 There are no events, since all event handlers are specified in props.
 To understand how to do this, look at the `onClick` event inside the `example` folder.